Medsafe Logo

 Safety related actions taken by manufacturers and suppliers of IVDs to address issues affecting products in the market are called recalls and/or corrective actions.
 These should be conducted in consultation with Medsafe according to the Ministry of Health Uniform Recall Procedure for Medicines and Medical Devices.

-Link to information about Recalls and Corrective Actions
+Information about Recalls and Corrective Actions